Perspective on the WallStreetBets Mania

 Over the years, the group has gained a reputation for a "trolling" culture and the widespread use of internet memes.
 It's the birthplace of the childish yet hilarious neologism "stonks."
 Despite such a culture seeming out of place in discussion threads focused on finance, this is admittedly pretty typical behavior for any online forum.

-In fact, throughout 2020 I was already talking about the growing fascination in the media with this new class of stock speculators.
-(You can listen to the podcast episode about it here.)
+Throughout 2020, there was already growing fascination in the media with this new class of stock speculators.
 The trend was greatly accelerated by the emergence of zero-commission trading platforms such as the RobinHood app.

 So the WSB crowd began circulating a new strategy recently.
 They planned to initiate a series of massive short squeezes, targeting companies that money managers had been short selling in large volumes.